bibookss/katapult/README.md

-# kattis-submit-cli
+# katapult
-A CLI tool for submitting code to Kattis.
+A CLI tool for testing and submitting code to Kattis.

 ## Installation
 Install the required dependecies